 This is the version that you would have found on Chemguide up to December 2012, and was originally included because it was the one wanted by one of the UK Exam Boards at the time I wrote the page in 2000.

 It is possible that your examiners may still want it.
-As far as I am aware, the only syllabus which I track which still asks this topic is IB, and one of their mark schemes gave the version below.
+As far as I am aware, the only syllabuses which I track which still ask this topic are IB and AQA.
+An AQA mark scheme gave the version below.
+IB and AQA students need to read the notes that follow.
 If you need to know about this, you need to check what your examiners are currently expecting.

 Note for IB students: